Autodesk/maya-usd/doc/build.md

 ##### Devtoolset-6:

 Devtoolset-6, which includes GCC 6 on CentOS has been retired from the main repo and moved into the vault.
-Follow below instruction for installing devtoolset-6 on CentOS:
+Follow instructions below for installing devtoolset-6 on CentOS:

 ```
 # download the packages, install may fail with "no public key found"